Hyperbaric Oxygen Therapy Cost in Brampton (2026) Skip to main content

 Private-pay option

 Some facilities offer private-pay HBOT, typically for conditions outside the recognised indications list or for patients preferring faster scheduling.
-Typical per-session rate at Brampton Hyperbarics.
+Self-pay rate at Brampton Hyperbarics applies to off-label indications outside the recognised list.
 Package pricing may apply for longer courses.
 Confirm with the clinic directly.

-Note: A 40-session course for a condition not covered by the provincial plan typically totals $7,000 to $14,000.
+Note: A 40-session private course typically totals $6,000 to $16,000.
 Private insurance plans rarely cover HBOT; confirm with your plan administrator.

 For Patients